Sean Spicer Resigns as White House Press Secretary

 His relationship with the press hit a low in May when several news outlets reported he hid in bushes outside the White House press room rather than answer questions about the firing of former FBI Director James Comey.

-He finally emerged after after an executive assistant to the press office, Janet Montesi, told reporters that Spicer would answer some questions, as long as he was not filmed doing so.
+He finally emerged after an executive assistant to the press office, Janet Montesi, told reporters that Spicer would answer some questions, as long as he was not filmed doing so.

-This and other incident became constant fodder for “Saturday Night Live,” with Melissa McCarthy playing him. – Developing story.
+This and other incidents became constant fodder for “Saturday Night Live,” with Melissa McCarthy playing him.

+According to the New York Times, President Donald Trump announced Scaramucci’s appointment as the new White House Communications Director shortly after 10 a.m., apparently in the face of vehement opposition from Spicer.

+Scaramucci worked for Goldman Sachs from 1989 to 1996, and later launched his own financial management firm, Oscar Capital Management.